Beyond Flying Cars

 Day 1: Checking into the Future:

 On the first day, the focus will be on transition management theory and the drivers needed to create and accelerate urban change.
-We will be joined by Derk Loorbach, Director at DRIFT and Professor of Socio-economic Transitions at the Faculty of Social Science at Erasmus University Rotterdam.
+We will be joined by Derk Loorbach, Director at DRIFT and Professor of Socio-economic Transitions at the Faculty of Social Science at Erasmus University Rotterdam; and George Liu, Lecturer in Urban Mobility Futures at the University of Amsterdam.

 Day 2: Exploring alternative futures

 The second day will be about ‘futuring’ using a combination of speculative design and co-creation.
 This approach is not concerned with predicting the future, but exploring different scenarios and their consequences.
-We will be joined by Alice Haugh, Built Environment Programme Manager at Laudes Foundation.
+We will be joined by Alice Haugh, Built Environment Programme Manager at Laudes Foundation; and digitally by Robin Chase, transportation entrepreneur and co-founder and former CEO of Zipcar.

 Day 3: Connecting the dots

-After two in-depth sessions over the previous days, the last session will focus on how to connect and apply the results of trend scanning, futuring and co-creation to real-life, current scenarios.
+After two in-depth sessions over the previous days, the last day will focus on how to connect and apply the results of trend scanning, futuring and co-creation to real-life, practical scenarios.
 The future is not written nor owned by anyone, so having frameworks and concrete tools is key to be part of the shaping of it.
+The day will feature two panel discussions with Martin Guit (Rebel Group), Mariana Mirabile (OECD), Marjolein Stamsnijder (NS) and Sigrid de Vries (ACEA).

 Thinking about the future is less an exercise of predicting what’s next than a creative approach to dealing with uncertainty.
 Unfortunately, most images of the future tend to be in the hands of a very limited group of people, which leads to a poor creative process missing out on the opportunities of what democratising the future can offer.